-- health center operators, including, but not limited to, Equinox Holdings, Inc., The Bay Club Company, ClubCorp, LA Fitness International, LLC and 24 Hour Fitness Worldwide, Inc.; - the YMCA and similar non-profit organizations or community centers; - physical fitness and recreational facilities established by local governments, hospitals and businesses; - local salons, cafes and businesses offering similar ancillary services;
+- health center operators, including, but not limited to, Equinox Holdings, Inc., The Bay Club Company, Invited (formerly ClubCorp), LA Fitness International, LLC and 24 Hour Fitness Worldwide, Inc.; - the YMCA and similar non-profit organizations or community centers; - physical fitness and recreational facilities established by local governments, hospitals and businesses; - · local salons, cafes and businesses offering similar ancillary services; - small fitness clubs and studios and other boutique fitness offerings, including Anytime Fitness, Snap Fitness, Planet Fitness, Orange Theory, Barre3, StretchLab and others; - racquet, tennis, pickleball and other athletic centers; - rental unit and condominium amenity centers; - country clubs; - · digital fitness and health services, including online or other technology-based personal training and fitness and nutrition coaching; - the home-use fitness equipment industry;

-- small fitness clubs and studios and other boutique fitness offerings, including Anytime Fitness, Snap Fitness, Planet Fitness, Orange Theory, Barre3, Crunch Fitness and others: - racquet, tennis, pickleball and other athletic centers; - · rental unit and condominium amenity centers; - · country clubs; - · digital fitness and health services, including online personal training and fitness coaching; - · the home-use fitness equipment industry; - athletic event operators and related suppliers; and - providers of wellness and other health and wellness-orientated products and services.
+- athletic event operators and related suppliers; and - providers of wellness and other health and wellness-orientated products and services.

-The health, fitness and wellness industry is highly competitive.
 While competition in the industry varies from market to market, it may be impacted by various factors, including the breadth and price of membership offerings and other products and services, the flexibility of membership options, the overall quality of the offering, name or brand recognition and economies of scale.
-We believe that our brand, our comprehensive product offering and focus on services, amenities and value provide us with a distinct competitive advantage, positioning us well to compete in the health, fitness and wellness industry.
+We believe that our brand, our comprehensive product offering and focus on premium services and amenities and our value provide us with a distinct competitive advantage that positions us well in the health, fitness and wellness industry.